 One of the biggest culprits of plastic waste in the bathroom comes from shaving.
 The shaving industry, worth more than 10 billion dollars, promotes the quick and easy convenience of shaving with disposable razors or multi-blade cartridges.

-The US Environmental Protection Agency estimates more than 2 billion of these disposable razors and cartridges end up in landfills each year.
-Fortunately, for the sake of the environment.
-There are ways you can make your shaving routine eco-friendly.
+In the early ’90s, the US Environmental Protection Agency estimates more than 2 billion of these disposable razors and cartridges end up in landfills each year.
+We can only guess how much that number has risen in the last 30 years.
+Fortunately, for the sake of the environment, there are ways you can make your shaving routine eco-friendly.
 And it starts with taking a step back in time.

 So, how can you make your shaving routine eco-friendly?

 Take a trip back in time.
 Back to a time before disposable plastic razors or multi-blade cartridges.
 In the early 20th century, the safety razor was popularized.
 It represented a safe and effective method of wet shaving, instead of using a straight razor blade.
 With the advance of shaving technology in the 1980s, commercial shaving brands popularized disposable multi-blade cartridges as a way to increase profits and make the shaving experience quick and easy.

 Unfortunately, quick and easy doesn’t mean better.